imhotep-nb/units/README.md

 # units
-Unit system library for Go.
+Physical units system library for Go.

-__Please don't use in production.
-I'm still working on this.__

 One of my first pieces of Go software.
 I developed this to get a feel for the language, but I will keep improving this in 2016.